arazd/CRISPR-cytidine-deaminase/README.md

 ## How to run
 ### From terminal
+Get a fasta file with the gene that you want to mutate with CRISPR Cytidine deaminase.
 Put your fasta file in the same folder together with bash_design.py and design_library.py.

 Run in terminal: